 In the past, being an ambitious band or musician meant coming up with new and exciting concepts for albums.
 With Biophilia, Björk has decided to reinvent the concept of the album itself.
 Her seventh longplayer, available both in classic album format as well as in a bundle of specially designed apps, is an interactive nature- and science-themed extravaganza of grand technological proportions.
-Hans Ulrich Obrist caught up with Björk to find out how the touchscreen has permanently altered the way the Icelandic singer creates and hears music.
+Famous art curator and historian Hans Ulrich Obrist caught up with the singular musician to find out how the touchscreen has permanently altered the way she creates and hears music.

 Björk, your new album Biophilia took three years to make.
 Both musically and conceptually it stands out from the rest of your oeuvre as part of a larger multimedia project including specially designed apps.
 Tell me a bit about how you came up with the idea to transgress the borders of putting out a conventional album.